TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `linkCheck`

 Sets the time interval for the link check process to be triggered.
+When the interval expires, the next uplink will include a Link Check Request MAC command.
+When using this method, it should be called after joining has completed.

 ```c
 void linkCheck(uint16_t seconds);